garden-io/garden/docs/reference/providers/local-kubernetes.md

     # A default hostname to use when no hostname is explicitly configured for a service.
     defaultHostname:

+    # Sets the deployment strategy for `container` deploy actions.
+    deploymentStrategy:

     # Configuration options for code synchronization.
     sync:
       # Specifies default settings for syncs (e.g. for `container`, `kubernetes` and `helm` services).